 - a playground for children

-- colourful and functional children’s rooms being developed
+- colourful and functional children’s rooms

-- disabled toilets with change tables
+- new toilets including disabled toilets with change tables

 - a new western entrance into the church foyer